stud131/docs-monaca/content/products_guide/monaca_intro.en.md

 ## Monaca Subscription Plans

 Monaca provides various account types to match with your needs ranging from free to enterprise plan.
-After registration, A 14-day free trial will start.
+After registration, a 14-day free trial will start.
 For detailed information of Monaca account types and theirs usages, please refer to [Monaca Pricing](https://monaca.io/pricing.html).

 ### If you use Activation Code: